IanMcVicker/assignment1_demo/readme.txt

-this is my changed status
+this is my changed status.
+Hello dojo.

+adding a new line.